 The Malta Communications Authority (MCA) is the authority responsible for enforcing Regulation (EU) 2015/2120 (the 'EU Regulation'), which came into force on 30th April 2016.
-To this effect, the MCA has prepared this report, covering the period between 1st May 2018 and 30th April 2019, in compliance with the annual reporting obligations as specified in Article 5 of the EU Regulation.
-This report is also in accordance to the relevant BEREC Guidelines on the Implementation by National Regulators of the European Net Neutrality Rules.
+To this effect, the MCA has prepared this report, covering the period between 1st May 2020 and 30th April 2021, in compliance with the annual reporting obligations specified in Article 5 of the EU Regulation.
+This report is also in line with the relevant BEREC Guidelines on the Implementation by National Regulators of the European Net Neutrality Rules.

-The report takes into consideration the MCA's work with regards to the supervision and monitoring concerning open internet access rules as reflected in the EU Regulation.
+The report considers the MCA's work regarding the supervision and monitoring concerning open internet access rules as reflected in the EU Regulation.

 The MCA is the national authority responsible for enforcing the EU Regulation.
-This entails several obligations onerous on Internet Access Services ('IAS') providers, including ensuring that:
+The regulation establishes various obligations onerous on Internet Access Services '('IAS') providers, including ensuring that:

-- All end-users of IAS can access and distribute information and content, use and provide applications and services of their choice, irrespective of their own location or that of the provider, or the location, origin and/or destination of the information, content, application or service; - ii.
+- All end-users of IAS can access and distribute information and content, use and provide applications and services of their choice, irrespective of the location of their device or the location, origin and/or destination of the information, content, application or service; - ii.
 IAS providers apply fair traffic management policies which respect the EU Regulation and the rights of end-users; - iii.
-IAS providers clearly explain their traffic management policies and how these may affect end-users' experience as well as how these could impact their privacy and personal data; - iv.
-End-users can access clear information regarding the IAS they use (such as speeds, volume limitations and other quality parameters); - v.
-IAS providers have simple and clear mechanisms which end-users may use in order to make complaints; and - vi.
+IAS providers clearly explain their traffic management policies and how these may affect end-'users' experience as well as how these could impact their privacy and personal data; - iv.
+End-users can access clear information regarding the IAS they use (such as speeds, volume limitations and other quality parameters); - IAS providers have simple and clear mechanisms which end-users may use to make complaints; and - vi.
 IAS providers clearly explain the remedies available to end-users in cases where their experience deviates significantly and repeatedly from the IAS to which they are subscribed.